Dom Phillips was. Every time I’ve typed these three words since his murder last month, I freeze up.

 However, the quality of my accommodations quickly went downhill.
 I found myself sleeping on couches in dirty flats blanketed with cat hair.
 I stayed with a couple who bickered.
 The situation was starting to get to me.
 I was excited about the professional opportunity, but the combination of not sleeping and having no time for myself began to weigh on me.

-Toward the end of a fast-paced production day, Dom noticed I wasn’t myself.
+Toward the end of a fast-paced production day in pay id casinos, Dom noticed I wasn’t myself.
 He pulled me aside and asked me how I was doing.
 I told him I was learning a lot and appreciated everyone’s hospitality.
 However, the couch surfing situation was becoming unsustainable.
 Since we both knew the publishers wouldn’t spring for even the cheapest hotel room, I suggested it was time for me to return to New York.

 After hearing me out, Dom pulled out his house keys.